Researchers Discover Colistin-Heteroresistant Germs In the US - Slashdot

 Next, the "pharmas" probably have better and stronger, more effective cures but they are all shelved.
 To them it's all about profit an

-The real reason for this (Score:2)
+The real reason for this (Score:5, Insightful)

 Re: (Score:1)